 The latest report adding to Apple’s efforts to bring its own video streaming service throws light on what we can expect.
 Alongside the multi-year content deal with the brand of Oprah Winfrey, the tech leader is also in deals with Steven Spielberg and Reese Witherspoon.

-The Apple video streaming service will compete for the likes of Amazon Prime Video and Netflix.
-Apple would naturally want to be a leader in this market and some of Recode’s recent reportings are throwing light on its possible next moves.
+The Apple video streaming service will compete with the likes of Amazon Prime Video and Netflix.
+Apple would naturally want to be a leader in this market, and some of Recode’s recent reports are throwing light on its possible next moves.

-Recode says that Apple video-on-demand service available for free on its TV app.
-This is an ideal marketing strategy to provide content affordably for establishing own mark in the market, like Amazon follows.
+Recode says that Apple’s video-on-demand service is available for free on its TV app.
+This is an ideal marketing strategy to provide content affordably to establish its own mark in the market as Amazon follows.